Tim Simpson: Professional career

 In 1977, Simpson left college early and turned professional at the age 20.
 He earned his tour card at 21 years, 2 months.
 Simpson's first win in professional golf came at the 1981 Cacharel World Under-25 Championship in Nimes, France.
 His first PGA Tour win came three seasons later at the 1985 Southern Open.
 His career year was 1989 when he captured the PGA Tour's Comeback Player of the Year award, and won two Tour events: the USF&G Classic and the Walt Disney World/Oldsmobile Classic.
 He had another good year in 1990: repeating as Walt Disney World/Oldsmobile Classic Champion, and posting his best finishes in the U.S. Open, British Open and PGA Championship.
 He has 66 Top-10 finishes in PGA Tour events.

 Simpson's PGA Tour career was brought to a sudden end due to his contracting Lyme disease on a hunting trip in 1991, and the neurological pathological condition resulting from it.
 He has had brain surgery and spinal fusion surgery.
 In his late thirties and forties, his health improved enough to allow him to play some on the Nationwide Tour.
 His best finishes in this venue were a 2nd at the 1995 NIKE Buffalo Open and a T-2 at the 1995 NIKE South Carolina Classic.

 During his career Simpson was called one of the greatest ball strikers in the game's history by golfing greats Butch Harmon, Jack Nicklaus, and Johnny Miller.
 Early in his career, he was mentored by long-time friends, Sam Snead and J. C. Snead.

-Simpspn began play on the Champions Tour in 2006.
+Simpson began play on the Champions Tour in 2006.